The stunning Herbert Park is one of our favourite parks in Dublin.

 3. Endless attractions in the city

 Pop into Dublin and you’ll find endless things to see and do.
-There’s the Guinness Storehouse and the Book of Kells, the National Museum of Ireland, the Science Gallery in Trinity College and several noteworthy art galleries.
+There’s the Guinness Storehouse and the Book of Kells, the National Museum of Ireland and several noteworthy art galleries.
 Huge Phoenix Park is great for a stroll with gardens and a herd of deer.
 Or how about touring medieval Dublin Castle and the outdoor market and pubs in Temple Bar?

 FAQs about Herbert Park in Dublin